ibm-cloud-docs/solution-tutorials/hybrid-mobile-push-analytics.md

 {:tip: .tip}
 {:pre: .pre}

-# Hybrid Mobile Application with Push and Analytics
+# Hybrid mobile application with Push and Analytics

 Learn how easy it is to quickly create a Hybrid Cordova application with high-value mobile services like push notifications and mobile analytics on IBM Cloud.